 I was a teacher for over twelve years before my son was diagnosed with autism.
 Before he was born, I had taught countless pupils on the autistic spectrum, but it was not until my son’s diagnosis that I was able to fully appreciate the gaps in my knowledge.
 I hope the tips I am going to share will help other autism parents communicate with their child’s teacher.

 I am by no means an expert – on supporting and adapting to autistic pupils’ needs as a teacher, or on autism itself – my range of knowledge is based purely on my experience.
 Never the less, I think I have learned some things that may be useful for parents, simply because I have experience from both sides: parent and teacher and before and after an autism diagnosis.

-Below are some key areas where I think this knowledge and understanding can be developed between parents and teachers.
+Below are some key areas where I think this knowledge and understanding can be developed between autism parents and teachers.

 A lot of the information communicated to me as a teacher was factual and very general.
 Your child’s classroom teacher needs to know your child and no two children on the spectrum are the same.